 AN: I had joined KIC Education Andheri branch.
 They provided me excellent coaching on GRE.
 The mentors, teachers, support staff are excellent there.
 Study material, practice tests helped me a lot.
 It all depends on how well you’ve studied.
-Coaching will just monitor your progress and guide you, if you falter anywhere.
+Coaching will just monitor your progress and guide you if you falter anywhere.
 A student has to put maximum efforts from his/her side to expect some sort of guidance as well.
-Since I’ve scored full marks, I am going to get free counselling from KIC Education for my applications to the universities abroad.
+Since I’ve scored full marks, I am going to get free counseling from KIC Education for my applications to the universities abroad.

 SR: Which universities have you reported your score to?